FAQs by Instructors / TAs

 - LMES Migration, More Tools, PRS Setup and iPeer Setup are tools developed by UST that are available ONLY to instructors and TAs.
 Students cannot access these menus even they are enable on the Navigations menu.
 PRS Setup and iPeer Setup are disable from the menu by default.

 Canvas automatically synchronizes the record of students and instructors for each course.
-However, other supporting staff such as TAs, IAs, PAs need to be added to the course manually by the instructor.
+However, other supporting staff such as TAs, IAs, PAs or auditing students need to be added to the course manually by the instructor.

 |Canvas term start date||Canvas term end Date|